1. What is Business Analysis?

-Your answer to this question should show your interviewer that you understand what skills and abilities are necessary for success.
+Answer: Your answer to this question should show your interviewer that you understand what skills and abilities are necessary for success.
 A good answer to strength and weakness interview questions should include some examples of the hard and soft skills necessary in your profession:

 “Technical skills like a strong aptitude for numbers and an ability to quickly pick up new systems and technology are key, but so are people skills like communication, facilitation, and negotiation skills.”

-Business analysis is distinct from financial analysis, project management, quality assurance, organizational development, testing, training, and documentation development.
+Answer: Business analysis is distinct from financial analysis, project management, quality assurance, organizational development, testing, training, and documentation development.
 However, depending on the organization, a Business Analyst may perform some or all these related functions.

 Business analysts who work solely on developing software systems may be called IT business analysts, technical business analysts, online business analysts, business systems analysts, or systems analysts.

-Business analysis also includes the work of liaison among stakeholders, development teams, testing teams, etc.
+The business analysis also includes the work of liaison among stakeholders, development teams, testing teams, etc.

-Although this question might seem like its looking for a simple definition, think again.
+Answer: Although this question might seem like its looking for a simple definition, think again.

 You’re listening for in-depth knowledge of both project management processes.
 Someone capable in the analyst position should be able to compare and contrast both methods, voice a preference for one, and argue why – even if their preference is different than yours.
 They should also be able to explain in which cases the spiral model is preferred by a project manager and in which cases the waterfall project management model might be a better choice, and what is at stake if the correct model is not used, and describe the project life cycle under each.

-Your interviewer knows you’re probably interviewing with other companies, but she wants to know, “Why us?”
+Answer: Your interviewer knows you’re probably interviewing with other companies, but she wants to know, “Why us?”
 This is your chance to demonstrate a genuine interest in the company and opportunity by showing off what you know.
 This is a common business analyst interview question that you can prepare for ahead of time by doing your research.
 Recent company news and the company website are a great place to start to prepare an answer like the following:

 “I want to work for this company because I associate with your commitment to sustainability.
 Working for a company that has a genuine commitment to sustainable practices has always been a goal for me, and I know I would conduct my work with the same approach.”
-(Salesforce Business Analyst Training)

-The hiring manager wants to ascertain how involved you’ve been in past projects, and will probably throw a few Business Analyst interview questions that can explore this.
+Answer: The hiring manager wants to ascertain how involved you’ve been in past projects, and will probably throw a few Business Analyst interview questions that can explore this.
 Most employers are looking for Business Analysts with end-to-end project experience so being able to demonstrate your understanding of scoping a project, all the way through to go-live will be highly desirable, if not essential.

-The problems can be classified into following:
+The problems can be classified into the following: